LitSignal/site-policy/Policies/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users.md

 ---
 title: Amendment to Litsignal Terms of Service Applicable to U.S. Federal Government Users
 redirect_from:
-  - "/articles/amendment-to-github-terms-of-service-applicable-to-government-users/"
+  - "/articles/amendment-to-litsignal-terms-of-service-applicable-to-government-users/"
-  - "/articles/proposed-amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/"
+  - "/articles/proposed-amendment-to-litsignal-terms-of-service-applicable-to-u-s-federal-government-users/"
 ---

 Not applicable

 {{#tip}}

-This Amendment to Litsignal's [Terms of Service](/articles/github-terms-of-service) applies only to users that are using Litsignal on behalf of a United States federal government agency.
-If you are not using Litsignal on behalf of a U.S. federal government agency, the standard [Litsignal Terms of Service](/articles/github-terms-of-service) applies to you.
+This Amendment to Litsignal's [Terms of Service](/articles/litsignal-terms-of-service) applies only to users that are using Litsignal on behalf of a United States federal government agency.
+If you are not using Litsignal on behalf of a U.S. federal government agency, the standard [Litsignal Terms of Service](/articles/litsignal-terms-of-service) applies to you.

 {{/tip}}

-This Amendment is an agreement between Litsignal, Inc. ("Litsignal" or "Company") and U.S. federal government users of the Litsignal.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").
+This Amendment is an agreement between Atanemi, LLC ("Litsignal" or "Company") and U.S. federal government users of the Litsignal.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").

 You, as a United States government entity, are required, when entering into agreements with other parties, to follow applicable federal laws and regulations, including those related to ethics; privacy and security; accessibility; records retention; limitations on indemnification; fiscal law constraints; advertising and endorsements; freedom of information; and governing law and dispute resolution forum.

-Litsignal and You (together, the "Parties") agree that modifications to the [Litsignal Terms of Service](/articles/github-terms-of-service) (the "ToS") are appropriate to accommodate Your legal status, Your public (in contrast to private) mission, and other special circumstances.
+Litsignal and You (together, the "Parties") agree that modifications to the [Litsignal Terms of Service](/articles/litsignal-terms-of-service) (the "ToS") are appropriate to accommodate Your legal status, Your public (in contrast to private) mission, and other special circumstances.
 Accordingly, the ToS are hereby modified by this Amendment as they pertain to the Agency's use of the Company web site and services:

 ### A. Public purpose